-Year 6 SUMME R Key Theme : Pop Art Our UK Alma - narrative suspense Our UK - persuasive brochures Graphic novels- The Arrival (Herts) Discussion Take one poet Spelling Gramma ar Composition Word families based on common words, How words are related by meaning as syno antonyms nyms and Shows flexibility in the use of narrative e.g. ability to experiment with story opening- starting in midst of circumstances or with snatches of dialogue or with narrator synopsis showing how words are related in form and Develops points of view and 'authorial voice' e.g. asides to readers, comments on actin, indication of characters thought's and/ or feelings, bias / balances viewpoints in discursive texts meaning Words that can NARRATIVE- MOVING BEYOND: In all the stated aspects of writing, pupils will be expected to explain and justify their choices in relation to the impact on the reader be nouns and verbs Effect on audience writes in a range of genres/ forms, taking account of different audiences and purposes selects appropriate style and form to suit specific purpose and audience drawing upon knowledge of different text types Words with a long o sound spelt ou or ow controls elaboration and imaginative detail in prose and poetry e.g. influence of earlier events on what follows in a narrative; illuminating selection of the subject's formative early experiences in a biography takes account of multi-faceted viewpoints, acknowledges situations that do not have a simple solution and offers considered opinion in non-fiction when writing on complex topics, establishes convincing voice (for example an expert view, an authoritative stance) or appropriate register (for example sustained formal, impersonal and technical language for official writing)
+Year 6 SUMME R Key Theme : Pop Art Oı ır UK Alma - narrative suspense Grapl nic novels- The Arrival (Herts) Discussion Our UK - persuasive brochures Take one poet Spelling Grammar Composition Word families How words are related by meaning as synonyms and Shows flexibility in the use of narrative e.g. ability to experiment with story based on antonyms opening- starting in midst of circumstances or with snatches of dialogue or common words, with narrator synopsis showing how Develops points of view and 'authorial voice' e.g. asides to readers, comments words are related on actin, indication of characters thought's and/ or feelings, bias / balances in form and viewpoints in discursive texts meaning NARRATIVE- MOVING BEYOND: In all the stated aspects of writing, pupils will be expected to explain and justify their choices in relation to the impact on the reader Words that can be nouns and Effect on audience verbs writes in a range of genres/ forms, taking account of different audiences and purposes selects appropriate style and form to suit specific purpose and audience drawing upon knowledge of different text types Words with a long varies vocabulary with confidence in order to create effects; ambitious and precise vocabulary choices e.g. can discuss alternative o sound spelt ou vocabulary choices that they could have used and rejected, and explain why they ultimately decided upon the one chosen or ow demonstrates a sustained awareness of the reader through pacing, elaboration and justification and use of devices consistent with the text type (cliffhangers, dramatic pauses, flashbacks, shifts in viewpoint) Words ending in - controls elaboration and imaginative detail in prose and poetry e.g. influence of earlier events on what follows in a narrative; illuminating ible selection of the subject's formative early experiences in a biography Words ending in - takes account of multi-faceted viewpoints, acknowledges situations that do not have a simple solution and offers considered opinion in i bly non-fiction when writing on complex topics, establishes convincing voice (for example an expert view, an authoritative stance) or appropriate register (for example sustained formal, impersonal and technical language for official writing)